exhorder/RCloneSync/README.md

 Test with `--DryRun` first to make sure the remote and local path bases are as expected.
 As usual, double quote `"Exchange/Paths with spaces"`.

-- For the **LocalPth** argument, absolute paths or paths relative to the current working directory may be used.  `RCloneSync GDrive:Exchange
+- For the **LocalPath** argument, absolute paths or paths relative to the current working directory may be used.  `RCloneSync GDrive:Exchange
  /mnt/raid1/share/public/DBox/GoogleDrive` is equivalent to `RCloneSync GDrive:Exchange Exchange` if the cwd is /mnt/raid1/share/public/DBox/GoogleDrive.
 As usual, double quote `"Exchange/Paths with spaces"`.